mahmoudbahaa/outlook-for-linux/KNOWN_ISSUES.md

 ## Blank page

-Some users have reported a blank page on login (with the title `Microsoft Teams - initializing`).
+Some users have reported a blank page on login (with the title `Microsoft Outlook - initializing`).

 The following workarounds tend to solve the issue:

-*    Right click on the Microsoft Teams icon tray and click on Refresh.
+*    Right click on the Microsoft Outlook icon tray and click on Refresh.
 (Ctrl+R)

 If the above doesn't work:

 *    Close the application and delete the application cache folder

-  *    `.config/teams-for-linux/Partitions/teams-4-linux/Application Cache`
+  *    `.config/outlook-for-linux/Partitions/outlook-4-linux/Application Cache`

-  *    for Snap installation, `snap/teams-for-linux/current/.config/teams-for-linux/Partitions/teams-4-linux/Application Cache`.
+  *    for Snap installation, `snap/outlook-for-linux/current/.config/outlook-for-linux/Partitions/outlook-4-linux/Application Cache`.

-  *    for flatpack, `~/.var/app/com.github.IsmaelMartinez.teams_for_linux/config/teams-for-linux/Partitions/teams-4-linux/Application\ Cache/`
+  *    for flatpack, `~/.var/app/com.github.IsmaelMartinez.outlook_for_linux/config/outlook-for-linux/Partitions/outlook-4-linux/Application\ Cache/`

   >  Check the config locations to find other installations location